Tyrannican/safir/safir/README.md

-  export  Output the export command for a key / value pair to be entered into a shell session clear   Clear all keys/values from the store purge   Purges the .safirstore directory, removing it and its contents mem     Start or stop the Memcache (in-memory store) service help    Print this message or the help of the given subcommand(s)
+  export  Output the export command for a key / value pair to be entered into a shell session clear   Clear all keys/values from the store purge   Purges the .safirstore directory, removing it and its contents help    Print this message or the help of the given subcommand(s)

 Options: